A Unique Tourist Attraction

 Nearby towns are Caledonia, Cayuga, Hagersville, Jarvis, Dunnville, and many more charming villages of Haldimand County.

-Driving to us along Highway 54?
-The views of the Grand River on this route unparallelled.
+If you are driving to us along Highway 54, the views of the Grand River on this route unparallelled.